willwade/morpho-wasm/README.md

 # morphgrid-wasm

-WebAssembly runtime and API for HFST/GiellaLT morphology in web apps, with a simple, framework‑agnostic interface and a static demo.
+WebAssembly runtime and API for HFST/GiellaLT morphology in web apps, with a simple, framework‑agnostic interface and static demos.

+**✨ Now supporting 12 languages with full HFST morphological analysis including weighted transducers!**

 See docs/README.md for the developer guide and roadmap highlights.

 ## Packages
 - packages/core – WASM loader + Web Worker + public API (ESM)